INTERNATIONAL STUDENT INFORMATION – LA CAMPUS

 Non-immigrants already in the U.S. on a valid non-immigrant visa status may be eligible to apply for a change of status to the M-1 or F-1 visa while in the U.S., but there are restrictions.
 Contact the International Student Advisor or an immigration attorney for further details about changing from your current non-immigrant status to the M-1 or F-1 visa.

-AOS students are eligible for 12 months of Optional Practical Training (OPT) after completion of studies to work in jobs related to the program of studies only.
-M-1 students (Los Angeles) earn 1 month of OPT for every 4 consecutive months of study.
+AOS Degree students (F-1 visa) are eligible for 12 months of Optional Practical Training (OPT) after completion of studies.
+During OPT, you may work in jobs only related to your program of studies.
+M-1 students (Los Angeles non-degree programs) earn 1 month of OPT for every 4 consecutive months of study.
 To be eligible for OPT, you must successfully complete all program requirements.